rkique/hardlyimagined/README.md

 # hardlyimagined
 256x256 GAN and errata for the generation of artificial images.
 Used with Google Street View images to create exhibition.
-Based on Matthew Mann's GAN256 with modifications to outputs, save logic, filter count and kernel size (9x5 kernels for horizontal landscapes).
+Model architecture based on Matthew Mann's GAN256.
+Modifications to outputs, save logic, filter count and kernel size (9x5 kernels for horizontal landscapes).

 Images from various stages of training, collected into a studio piece:
 ![Example results](https://i.imgur.com/MXSJQc3.jpg)